-- Provided field trips and tours to various organizations and community groups to discuss the port's programs and innovations in environmental stewardship.
-Hosted representatives from the Environmental Protection Agency and the Washington Department of Fish and Wildlife to demonstrate mitigation actions and environmental stewardship efforts - Created and distributed the summer Solstice newsletter dedicated to providing environmental updates and information - Provided environmental content for two newsletters distributed by the port (including community newsletter, tenant newsletter, and Terminal 1 newsletter) - Shared and forwarded social media posts from partners and stakeholders, to promote Stormwater Partners for SW Washington
+Provided field trips and tours to various organizations and community groups to discuss the port's programs and innovations in environmental stewardship.
+Hosted representatives from the Environmental Protection Agency and the Washington Department of Fish and Wildlife to demonstrate mitigation actions and environmental stewardship efforts.

+- Created and distributed the summer and winter Solstice newsletters dedicated to providing environmental updates and information - Provided environmental content for other newsletters distributed by the port (including community newsletter, tenant newsletter, and Terminal 1 newsletter) - Shared and forwarded social media posts from partners and stakeholders to promote Stormwater Partners for SW Washington